-The New College of Florida Fact Book presents current enrollment, admission, financial aid, fiscal resources, and the academic program at the eleventh member institution of the State University System of Florida.
+The New College of Florida Fact Book presents current enrollment, admission, financial aid, fiscal resources and the academic program at the eleventh member institution of the State University System of Florida.

-The 2011-2012 Fact Book
+The 2012-2013 Fact Book contains

-contains information and statistics on institutional enrollment, student characteristics, admissions policies, academic offerings, faculty and class size, fiscal resources, personnel, library resources, and physical facilities.
+information and statistics on institutional enrollment, student characteristics, admissions policies, academic offerings, faculty and class size, fiscal resources, personnel, library resources, and physical facilities.
 The purpose of the book is to provide the New College community with facts about the College.
 The information can be used by those responsible for public presentations and reporting about New College.

 The backbone of the Fact Book follows the format and definitions established by the Common Data Set widely used by college guide publishers for gathering data on undergraduate education.
 By standardizing the definition of key terms, the Common Data Set helps ensure that data will be comparable across institutions.
-Additional tables and figures which are not part of Common Data Set are also included to provide more comprehensive information.
-This year, we added a new section for physical facilities.
-These items are marked with an asterisk ().
+Additional tables and figures which are not part of the Common Data Set are also included to provide more comprehensive information.

 This book was prepared by the Office of Institutional Research & Assessment with information contributed by many New College offices.
-We would like to recognize the Office of Admissions and Financial Aids, the Office of Registrar, Business Office, Library, Public Affairs, Student Affairs, and Special Assistant to the President for their data and assistance.
+We would like to recognize the Office of Admissions and Financial Aid, the Office of the Registrar, the Business Office, Cook Library, the Office of Communications and Marketing, Student Affairs, and Special Assistant to the President for their data and assistance.

-This year's Fact Book is available online on the New College of Florida website at http://www.ncf.edu/factbooks and also at www.ncf.edu/publications.
+This year's Fact Book is available online on the New College of Florida website at ncf.edu/fact-books and also at ncf.edu/publications.
 If you would like a printed copy, it can be downloaded from the website and printed for reference.
 We would like to encourage you to contact us with any questions and feel free to send us your comments and suggestions for improving future editions.

-Hui-Min Wen, Ph.D., Director Clinton Donaldson, Coordinator Institutional Research & Assessment Tel: 941.487.4601 or 941.487-4692 Fax: 941.487-4201 E-mail: ncir@ncf.edu
+Hui-Min Wen, Ph.D., Director Kirstin Ohlsen, Coordinator Institutional Research & Assessment Tel: (941) 487-4601 or (941) 487-4692 Fax: (941) 487-4201 E-mail: ncir@ncf.edu